Software Engineering

 - Experience: participate in co-op and internship programs to gain the practical experience sought by employers.

-- New initiatives: collaborate, create, and explore at our IDEAStudio and the Center for Scientific Computing and Visualization Research.
+- New initiatives: collaborate, create, and explore at the Center for Scientific Computing and Visualization Research.

 - Accelerated BS/MS Option in Computer Science: This program enables qualified BS degree students in computer science to complete both the BS and the MS with 9 fewer credits than if taken separately.